 Other Scientists and Doctors

-Other notable scientists and physicians represented in NLM’s collections include obstetrician Joseph DeLee, surgeon Alton Ochsner, epidemiologist Telford Work, heart surgeons Charles Hufnagel and Michael Debakey, and breast cancer specialist Francis D. Moore.
+Other notable scientists and physicians represented in NLM’s collections include thoracic surgeon Alton Ochsner, cancer researcher Sarah Stewart (see The Search for Cancer Viruses), heart surgeons Charles Hufnagel and Michael Debakey, and breast cancer specialist Francis D. Moore.